About Boat Trips in Mallorca

 Mallorca has a wide range of vessels available, including catamarans, motor boats and sailing yachts of different shapes, sizes and prices.
 Snorkelling, diving, fishing and specialist watersports boat trips are available all around the island, some even have glass bottoms so guests can discover the fish and sea vegetation below.
 You won’t have to travel far to find a suitable trip for your individual desires because you will find boat trips starting in many of the island's marinas, while a few beaches also have departure points.

 It’s worth noting that some companies will pick you up from your accommodation and take you to the departure points.
 Food and drink are sometimes included in the price of the trip; otherwise, boats tend to have bars on board where you are able to purchase drinks.

 Boat trips from Palma

-From Palma, it’s possible to take a short boat trip to explore the local bay area and the city’s enormous port, a great way to have a sneak peek at its magnificent yachts.
-The famous south-west resorts and marinas of Illetes, Puerto Portals, Palma Nova and Magaluf are also a short boat trip away with various options available from sailing trips to diving adventures.
-East from Palma, there’s Playa de Palma (S'Arenal) where you can travel a little further to the unspoilt beaches of Es Trenc and beyond.
+Palma has a wide range of boat trips on offer, from tours around the city's coastline to routes venturing further away to nearby resorts.
+It’s possible to take a short boat trip to explore the local bay area and the city’s enormous port which is a great way to have a sneak peek at its magnificent yachts.
+The famous south-west resorts and marinas of Puerto Portals, Palma Nova and Magaluf are also a short boat trip away with various options available from sailing trips to diving adventures.

 Boat trips from Sant Elm, Port d'Andratx & Peguera